 4. Applying Shipping Analytics at the Dock

-Having the most accurate estimate on ETAs can benefit dock management by allowing shippers to pull the data needed to avoid late arrivals and departures if possible.
-Along with this, dynamic rerouting services can help accommodate schedule changes and avoid missed deliveries and pickups.
+Having the most accurate estimate on ETAs can benefit dock management.
+It allows shippers to pull the data needed to avoid late arrivals and departures if possible.
+Along with this, dynamic rerouting services help accommodate schedule changes and avoid missed deliveries and pickups.
 It all occurs while making the most of each individual leg of transportation.